asishgeek/asishgeek.github.io/_posts/2015-12-03-numpy-elem-wise-matrix-mul.markdown

 While working on a project I came across a situation where I had to do an element-wise multiplication of rows of two matrices to produce a 3rd-order tensor.
 A few minutes of Googling did not give me an efficient solution.
-So here is a solution that is faster than the naive solution using python list comprehension.
+So here is a solution that is faster than the naive approach of using python list comprehension.

 ## Problem
 Let \\(\mathbf{A}\\) be a \\(m \times n\\) matrix and \\(\mathbf{B}\\) be a \\(p \times n\\) matrix.